RedisLabs/vault-plugin-database-redis-enterprise/README.md

 and role binding in the database.
 This is the most dynamic and requires no configuration by the administrator except when a new ACL is required to be created. **This may conflict with operator-managed role bindings for a database.**
+This feature is turned off by default and must be enabled.

 A **cluster user** are provided access to databases by the role of the user.
 No database is specified in the configuration.
 If the role is